-This week on FounderU we’re digging into a range of ways to find influencers for your niche and grow your sales.
+This week we’re digging into a range of ways to find influencers for your niche and grow your sales.

 Remember that forums aren’t limited to traditional social media- check out sites like Reddit and 4Chan, as well as the comment sections of your favorite blogs.